-Meanwhile, wrap a rasher of bacon around each sausage - starting at the top, spiral the bacon down the sausage so it covers the whole thing.
+Meanwhile, starting at the top, spiral the a rasher of bacon down each sausage so it covers the whole thing.
 Pop onto one side of another baking tray, then set aside for now.
 IMPORTANT: Wash your hands and equipment after handling raw meat.

-Season the beef with salt and pepper, then roast on the middle shelf of your oven for 20-25/30-35 mins (depending on size) for medium-rare.
+Season the beef generously with salt and pepper, then roast on the middle shelf for 25-30 / 35-40 mins (400g/600g) for medium-rare.
 Add an extra 5 mins if you like your beef more well done.

 Meanwhile, trim the parsnip and carrots, then halve lengthways (no need to peel).
 Chop them into roughly 1cm wide, 5cm long batons.
-Add to the other side of the pigs in blankets tray, drizzle with oil and season with salt and pepper.
+Add to the pigs in blankets tray, drizzle with oil and season.

-Roast the veg and pigs in blankets on the bottom shelf until the veg is tender and the sausages are golden brown and cooked through, 25-30 mins.
+Roast the veg and sausages on the bottom shelf until tender and cooked through, 25-30 mins.
 IMPORTANT: The sausages are cooked when no longer pink in the middle.
 Cook bacon thoroughly.